Exclusive - The nation's last remaining example of medieval farming, Laxton Estate, is to be sold

 One leading academic, argues the Laxton system is so special that it deserves the same level of protection, UNESCO, as world heritage sites such as Stonehenge or the Great Pyramids.

-Such is the significance of Laxton, doubts over its future were brought to the attention of the Environment Secretary, Michael Gove, by the MP for Newark, Robert Jenrick.
+Such is the significance of Laxton, doubts over its future were brought to the attention of the Environment Secretary, Michael Gove, by the MP for Newark, Robert Jenrick and the two ministers have met regularly to talk about its future.

 The estate goes up for sale on October 19 and a brochure will be produced and made available to interested parties.
 The asking price is not yet known.